leolaz134/GuiltyGearEloStats/README.md

-A program built in order to tell a player's rating stats with each ranked character within the competetive fighting game of guilty gear strive.
-It also provides a link to the wiki of advice of how to play your character.
-As of now you need to search your username on puddle.farm and look at the url to get your 18 digit player number.
+A program built in order to tell a player's rating stats for each ranked character within the competitive fighting game of guilty gear strive.
+You will look onto your R-code in game on the bottom left corner or use puddle.farm to search your username and get your player ID from the URL.